-Peer advisors are an integral part of the College's Advising program and along with the pre-major advisor, are the first point of contact for incoming College students.
-They provide the perspective of an olderstudent in the College and assist first-year students in making the transition from high school to Penn by sharing their strategies for academic success and knowledge of campus resources.
+Peer advisors are an integral part of the College's Advising program and, along with the pre-major advisor, are the first point of contact for incoming College students.
+They provide a student perspective in the College and assist first-year students in making the transition from high school to Penn by sharing their strategies for academic success and knowledge of campus resources.
 The Peer Advising program also encourages peers to develop an appreciation for the diversity of Penn's community through training and exposure to varied student, staff and faculty experiences and perspectives.
 Finally, the program promotes Penn resources as a vehicle by which students grow and are enriched academically, socially and personally.
 Peer advisors contact advisees during the Advance Registration period in the summer and remain accessible to the advisees by email and/or phone throughout the rest of the summer and fall semester.

 Peer advisors provide the following kinds of assistance to first-year students:

 - Provide a student perspective on academic life in the College.